 Copyright is based on Copyright Act (UrhG).Copyrights protect creations such as images, texts, music, films, computer programs, works of fine art, works of applied art and scientific or technical presentations.
 It automatically grants the author a number of rights, some of which not transferable.
 The is no “work for hire” in German copyright law.
 The creartor can determine the entire economic exploitation of his work, including reproduction, distribution and publication, and can also transfer (almost) all or part of his commercial rights to third parties.

-Almost all traditional and new media companies depend on the exploitation of copyrighted content.
-Copyright law therefore is the economic foundation of the entire media and entertainment industry.
-The text and images in newspapers, magazines, and books, as well as the content of movies, television, and radio, are copyrighted works and services, or are based on them.
-In the advertising industry, for example, the services of designers such as product designers, web designers, and developers of logos, graphics, and visualizations may be protected under copyright law.
-Copyright in computer games and other software is also becoming increasingly important.
-Copyright is also relevant to almost all areas of the Internet.
-For certain social networks such as Youtube, Instagram, etc. or streaming services such as Spotify, it is even the fundamental basis.
+In the advertising industry, the designs of professionals such as product designers, web designers, and creators of logos, graphics, and visualizations may be protected by copyright law.
+Copyrights for computer games, games, and other software are also of increasing economic importance.
+Copyright is also relevant for almost all areas of the internet.
+For certain social networks like YouTube, Instagram, etc., or streaming services like Spotify, it is even the fundamental basis.

 In all these cases, it is imperative that the user of copyrighted material obtains all necessary rights from the author.
 Therefore, in all these areas, a legally compliant contractual agreement governing the necessary rights of use is vital.